Dakraid/Dakraid/README.md

 ### I'm a Full-Stack and Application Developer based in the beautiful Cologne Region, Germany
 Passionate about code and making the world more enjoyable through it

 Want to reach me as soon as possible?
-Message me at inquiry.kristian@schlikow.de or on Discord Netrve#8074
+Message me at inquiry.kristian@schlikow.de or on Discord @netrve

 ---
 ### How to Connect with Me: